Alecensa (Alectinib Hydrochloride)

 What If You Miss a Dose?

-If you miss a dose or vomit after taking it, skip that dose and take your next scheduled dose.
-Do not take extra capsules to make up for the missed dose.
-If you’re unsure what to do, contact your doctor or pharmacist.
+If you miss a dose, skip it and take your next dose at the scheduled time.
+Do not take a double dose to make up for the missed one.

 Available Tablet Strengths